Prerequisites - 16 hours

 EDU 190Introduction to the Educational Profession (1)

-IEC 444Student Teaching and Seminar for Early Childhood Education (12) CAP
+ECE 444Student Teaching and Seminar for Early Childhood Education (12)

 SED 215Human Exceptionalities (3)